JESUS CHRIST OUR SAVIOR

 In the Sermon on the Mount, Jesus gave us the Beatitudes (Matthew 5:3-10), affirmed the Ten Commandments of God (Matthew 5:17-20), and taught us the prayer of hope, the Lord's Prayer (Matthew 6:9-13).
 Jesus promised the Apostles and his followers that "When I go I will prepare a place for you, I will come again and will take you to myself, that where I am you will be also" (John 14:3).

-God is love (1 John 4:8)!
+God is love (I John 4:8)!
 The mystery of the Cross reveals the open arms of Christ Jesus.
 The Church Fathers interpreted his open arms to reveal his obedience and glorification of his Father and at the same time reveal his devotion to all of mankind.
 His open arms of prayer symbolically represent worship and brotherliness, the indivisibility of service to mankind and glorification of God.
+The figure of the Cross itself symbolizes union with both God and mankind through Jesus Christ: the vertical rises towards God in heaven and descends to the earth, and the horizontal embraces man both east and west.

 The Paschal mystery in the Gospel of John reveals Christ as the new Adam.
 "One of the soldiers thrust a lance into his side and immediately blood and water came out" (John 19:34).
 Eve came from the side of the first Adam.
 The open side of the new Adam is the beginning of the new definitive community of men with one another, a New Covenant in Christ, symbolized by water and blood, the sacraments of Baptism and the Eucharist, and through them the Church as the sign of the new community of mankind.